Shahid09092005/mini_project/README.md

 # mini_project
-Histopathology image segmentation and classification train file is not uploaded yet due to large file issues
+Histopathology image segmentation and classification \n train file is not uploaded yet due to large file issues